This year’s apprenticeship begins September 8th. Applications are due August 31st, 2016.

 Completing the Apprenticeship is not a guarantee to become an elder at Immanuel; neither is it simply a rehashing of all the stuff you hear in seminary.
 Our goal and desire is to train and equip you for ministry in the church, whether here or elsewhere, whether as a pastor or a faithful church member, and that means hands-on learning about issues pastors and Christians regularly encounter.
 So, don’t expect to sit back and relax: you’ll preach, teach, think, pray, read, write, listen, ask questions, plan, adapt, serve, and care for others over the course of your 3 years.

 Who can apply?
 Men must be members of Immanuel.
 Faithful participation in the life of the Church and service to the saints of Immanuel is the foundation of the whole program.
+The application process will include questions concerning character and spiritual vitality.

 When do you meet?
 Our main gathering is every Friday from 6-8am, beginning in September and ending in May, with a few holiday breaks.